midesweb/json-server-with-jwt-auth/README.md

 * All GET routes of the REST API produced by JSON Server are public routes.
 * Other HTTP methods (POST, PUT, DELETE...) are behind authenticated routes

-Like "/verify" route, send to authenticated API routes the token in the headers:
+Like "/verify" route, send the token in headers to authenticated API routes, otherways you will get an 401 error response:

 ```
 {